abhay-venkatesh/abhay-venkatesh.github.io/_pages/about.md

 title: About
 ---

-Abhay is building [Frontier AI](https://www.anduril.com/article/anduril-partners-with-openai-to-advance-u-s-artificial-intelligence-leadership-and-protect-u-s/) at [Anduril](http://anduril.com/) and helping startups that have raised follow-on financing from funds like Founders Fund, Sequoia and Benchmark.
+Abhay is building [Frontier AI](https://www.anduril.com/article/anduril-partners-with-openai-to-advance-u-s-artificial-intelligence-leadership-and-protect-u-s/) at [Anduril](http://anduril.com/) and investing in startups that have raised follow-on financing from funds like Founders Fund, Sequoia and Benchmark.

 Previously, he joined Anduril as one of the first AI hires under CEO [Brian Schimpf](https://www.linkedin.com/in/bschimpf/), with whom he [invented](https://patents.google.com/patent/US20230089776A1/en) [Lattice for Mission Autonomy](https://www.anduril.com/mission-autonomy/).